Ornate tetra

 • Water Movement: Weak

-• Water Region: All - The Ornate Tetra will inhabit all areas of the aquarium, but usually will spend a good deal of their time in the upper or middle or regions.
+• Water Region: All – Ornate Tetras will inhabit all areas of the aquarium, but they usually will spend a good deal of their time in the upper or middle or regions.

 Social Behaviors

-In a well thought out aquarium, no behavioral issues will occur.
-In the wild, the Ornate Tetras can be found in schools of 50+ individuals.
-Six is generally accepted as the minimum number to be housed together.
+In a well-thought-out aquarium, no behavioral issues will occur.
+In the wild, Ornate Tetras can be found in schools of 50+ individuals, so 6 is generally accepted as the minimum number for an aquarium-housed school.
 This fish will happily school with its relatives (Rosy Tetra, Black Widow Tetra, White Skirt Tetra, Bleeding Heart Tetra, etc).

-Rowdy neighbors will bring out the worst in them, so keep with peaceful and non-fin nipping fish.
-They will be startled by loud sounds or excessive movement outside the tank, so keep in an appropriately placed tank.
+Rowdy neighbors will bring out the worst in them, so keep them with peaceful, non-fin nipping fish.
+Ornate Tetras are easily startled by loud sounds or excessive movement outside their tank, so situate their tank appropriately.

 • Venomous: No

-• Temperament: Peaceful - This fish should never be housed with boisterous tankmates.
-It must be housed in a school of its own kind or closely related fish.
+• Temperament: Peaceful – This fish should never be housed with boisterous tankmates.
+Instead, keep it with a school of its own kind or closely-related fish.

 • Peaceful fish (): Safe